santhoshrgit/SQLDATAWAREHOUSE/README.md

 ## 🌟 About Me
 I am Santhosh, a graduate in B.E.
-Agriculture Engineering from Sri Shakthi Institute of Engineering and Technology, Coimbatore, with a CGPA of 8.32, and i have since acquired skills in Python, Pandas, MS SQL, and Power BI.
-I am keen on utilizing these technologies to excel in data analysis.
+Agriculture Engineering from Sri Shakthi Institute of Engineering and Technology, Coimbatore, with a CGPA of 8.32, and i have since acquired skills in Python, Pandas, MS SQL, Power BI and excel.
+I’m eager to contribute my skills to innovative projects that drive efficiency and growth.